skoro/assets-pack/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows to aggregate scripts and styles into assets.
-Supports minification.
+This plugin allows you to combine javascripts scripts and css styles into bundles.

 == Description ==

-This plugin can include many scripts (js) and styles (css) into two assets files.
+This plugin helps you to increase network performace on your site.
+As you can see in browser's network inspector a general page can contains a lot of resources such as javascripts (jquery, sliders, so on) and styles.
+Each time those resources are pulled from a server and increase the whole time of page loading.
+This plugin will combine them into one bundle for javascripts and one bundle for css styles.
+And instead of loading lots of resources you only need two those bundles.

 == Installation ==